Rabbia-Ijaz/Movies/README.md

 1. Clone or download the project from this GitHub repository.

 2. Open the project in Xcode.

+4. open Movies/Movies/APIService/TmdbAPI.swift file and in two places replace "add api key" with "Bearer yourAPIkey" you will get on [TMDb API](https://www.themoviedb.org/settings/api)

-3. Before running the app, make sure to add your TMDb API key to the project.
+5. Before running the app, make sure to add your TMDb API key to the project.
 You can do this by editing the configuration file or constants in your code.

-4. Build and run the app on your iOS device or simulator.
+6. Build and run the app on your iOS device or simulator.

-5. Explore the list of popular movies and click on a movie to view its details.
+7. Explore the list of popular movies and click on a movie to view its details.

 ## Acknowledgments